Skaldhor/Skaldhor.HelperFunctions/README.md

 `Get-ModulesWithMultipleVersions`

-`Remove-OldModuleVersions -ModuleNames "Modul1"`\
+`Remove-OldModuleVersions -ModuleNames "Module1"`\
-`Remove-OldModuleVersions -ModuleNames "Modul1", "Modul3", "Modul5"`\
+`Remove-OldModuleVersions -ModuleNames "Module1", "Module3", "Module5"`\
 You can use the the value "All" to uninstall all outdated module versions you have currentyl installed:\
 `Remove-OldModuleVersions -ModuleNames "All"`

+`Get-IpConfig`

+`Get-MxRecord -Domain "gmail.com"`

+`Get-SpfRecord -Domain "gmail.com"`

+`Get-DmarcRecord -Domain "gmail.com"`